Multimodal Recommender Systems: A Survey: Feature Interaction

 Some models apply attention mechanisms to fuse information from multiple modalities at a coarse-grained level.
 For example, UVCAN~\cite{liu2019user} divides multimodal information into user-side and item-side, including their respective id information and side information.
 It uses multimodal data on the user side to generate fusion weights for the item side through self-attention.
-Based on UVCAN, MCPTR~\cite{liu2022contrastive} proposes to merge item and user information in parallel.
 In addition to the user and item sides, some models merge information from different modal aspects.
-CMBF~\cite{chen2021cmbf} introduces the cross-attention mechanism to co-learn the semantic information of image and text modality, respectively, and then concat them.
+CMBF~\cite{chen2021cmbf} introduces the cross-attention mechanism to co-learn the semantic information of image and text modality, respectively, and then concatenate them.
 Besides, the proportions of various modals are also different in some models.
 MML~\cite{pan2022multimodal} designs an attention layer based on id information and is assisted by visual and text information.
-In MCPTR~\cite{liu2022contrastive}, each modal occupies the same position, and the self-attention mechanism determines the fusion weight.
+Liu~\etal~\cite{liu2022contrastive} point out that each modal occupies the same position, and the self-attention mechanism determines the fusion weight.
 By comparison, HCGCN~\cite{mu2022learning} pays more attention to the visual and text information of the item itself.
+Besides, MGCN~\cite{yu2023multi} proposes behavior-aware attention to combining the modalities with distinct importance.
+Zhou~\etal~\cite{zhou2023attention} highlights the difference between identity and other modalities and then designs multi-level attention for fusion.

-\subsubsection{Fine-gained Attention}
+\subsubsection{\textbf{Fine-gained Attention}}

-The multimodal data contains both global and fine-grained features, such as the tone of an audio recording or the pattern on a piece of clothing.
-Since coarse-grained fusion is often invasive and irreversible~\cite{liu2021noninvasive}, it will damage the original modality's information and degrade the recommendation performance.
-Therefore, some works consider fine-grained fusion, which selectively fuses fine-grained feature information between different modalities.
+The multimodal data contains both global and fine-grained features, such as the tone of the audio recording or the pattern of clothing.
+Since coarse-grained fusion is often invasive and irreversible~\cite{liu2021noninvasive}, it will damage the original modality information and degrade the recommendation performance.
+Therefore, some works consider fine-grained fusion, which selectively fuses fine-grained information between different modalities.